A Short History

 which remained our home for many years.

-1958 -- A brand new church and pastor’s residence were constructed at Eleventh Street & Pasewalk Avenue with much volunteer labor from the church, community, and neighboring
+residence were constructed at Eleventh Street & Pasewalk Avenue with much

-Assemblies across the state.
-One of the first services held there was the 1959 Nebraska District Council, at which the new building was dedicated.
+the state.
+One of the first services held there was the 1959 Nebraska

 1981 -- The congregation took a step of faith when we purchased 10.8 acres on the northeast corner of Victory Road and Norfolk Avenue.
 We began to pray for a way to put up a

-new church.
-The total debt on the property was paid off in 1984 through God’s miraculous provision, but there still seemed no way to build.
+new building.
+The total debt on the property was paid off in 1984 through

-1988 -- The phrase, “Join Us On The Road To Victory,” appeared on the top of the bulletin each week as a deliberate word of faith from Pastor Mark Rose as he, too, began to look
+Road To Victory" appeared on the top of the bulletin each week as a deliberate word of faith from Pastor Mark Rose as he, too, began to look

 ahead to a new church home on Victory Road.